analyticascent/confounder/criteria/minwage.md

 &nbsp;

-2) **Who is Employed:** The workers most negatively impacted by the minimum wage are *uncredentialed workers with little to no work history.* Total employment rates by themselves fail to distinguish negative impacts in employment for this group.
+2) **Who is Employed:** The workers most negatively impacted by the minimum wage are *uncredentialed workers with little to no work history* (often teens). *Total employment rates* by themselves fail to distinguish negative impacts on employment for this group.

 &nbsp;

-3) **Total Hours Worked:** A minimum wage increase has no benefit for the workers it's intended to help if they lose a corresponding number of hours from shorter and/or fewer shifts.
-This can also happen when companies are *voluntarily* raising the wages of workers.
+3) **Total Hours Worked:** A minimum wage increase has no benefit for current workers it's intended to help if they lose a corresponding number of hours due to shorter and/or fewer shifts.
+This can even happen when companies are *voluntarily* raising the wages of workers.

 &nbsp;